 Start with a pre-written adventure

-Whether it’s a one-shot or a long-running adventure, creating a world, characters, and a plot for a D&D game can be a lot of work – and a lot of new skills to learn for someone who might not have a background in creative writing.
+Whether it’s a DnD one-shot or a long-running DnD campaign, creating a world, characters, and a plot for Dungeons and Dragons can be a lot of work – and a lot of new skills to learn for someone who might not have a background in creative writing.
 Chapter One of the DM’s Guide has a lot of good tips for world-building and crafting narratives, but beginner DMs may want to choose an even easier first option.

 There are also adventure modules like Curse of Strahd which offer a long-running narrative and a pre-generated Big Bad Evil Guy to do battle with.
 You’ll get to learn a little about D&D’s fabulous lore, and save yourself a bit of time.
 We’ve even got a guide to the best DnD campaigns you can check out.